myk245/artistry-challenge/README.md

 4) There should be an index page for all the instruments, where the name of all the instruments should be listed out, alongside each of their classifications.

 5) I should also be able to save a new artist into the database.
 While it's possible for an artist to have the same name, an artist must have a name.
 An artist must also have an unique title.
 After successfully creating an artist, I should be taken to the artist's show page.

+# [x] As a user, I should be able to fill out a form to connect an artist with an instrument from the database.
+# [x] This form should be made with at least one dropdown.
+# [x] Upon successfully creating the association, I should be redirected to the artist's show page.
+# [x] In the artist's show page, I should be able to see the artist's age, title and name.
+# [x] I should also be able to see all the instruments that that specific artist plays.
+# [x] On the index page for an artist, there should be a list of all the artists' names.
+# [x] Clicking on one artist's name should take me to that artist's show page.
+# [x] There should be an index page for all the instruments,
+  # [x] where the name of all the instruments should be listed out, alongside each of their classifications.
+# [x] I should also be able to save a new artist into the database.
+# [x] While it's possible for an artist to have the same name, an artist must have a name.
+# [x] An artist must also have an unique title.
+# [x] After successfully creating an artist, I should be taken to the artist's show page.